-If the group frequents this location, the emergency procedures that address safety procedures and evacuation protocols for that site must be recorded in ShareVision and printed, reviewed and brought on outings to that location.
+If an emergency occurs while accessing the community, staff and persons served will follow existing current guidelines for that location.
+If the group frequents a location in the community the emergency procedures and evacuation protocols for that site will be recorded in ShareVision under the "Offsite emergency Preparedness" Tab.
+This assessment should be printed, reviewed and brought on outings to that location.
 It is important for staff to be aware of client specific accessibility needs should an evacuation take place.

-Should an emergency occur, staff and persons served will follow existing current guidelines for that location.
-When able, the staff will inform the manager or delegate, and together decide whether or not an activity should be continued.
+When able, the staff will inform the manager or delegate of an evacuation while accessing the community.
+Together the staff, the individual and the manager will decide whether or not an activity should be continued after the evacuation.
 Individuals requiring supervision in the community must not be left unattended in a vehicle or public place.

-4.0.3 Emergency Information
+4.O.3 Emergency Information